 University of Cape Town awards Master of Public Health Scholarships for candidates from low- and middle-income African commonwealth countries.

-The studentships are awarded to undertake Master of Public Health (Community Eye Health) program.
+Scholarships are awarded to undertake Master of Public Health (Community Eye Health) program.

 User Review( votes)

 Scholarships will cover course fees, travel costs, and accommodation costs.

 The Commonwealth Eye Health Consortium is a group of expert organisations working together to deliver a five-year programme of fellowships, research and technology to strengthen eye health systems across the Commonwealth.

 - Course Level: Scholarships are available to pursue master’s degree programme at the University of Cape Town.

 - Study Subject: Scholarships are awarded for Masters Public Health, Community Eye Health program.

 - Scholarship Award: Scholarships will cover course fees, travel costs, and accommodation costs.

 - Nationality: Low- or middle-income African Commonwealth country

 - Scholarship can be taken in South Africa